milonmaze/privacy-terms-observatory/www.chase.com/digital/resources/privacy-security/privacy/online-privacy-policy.md

 selected
 Security
 Have questions?
-LAST UPDATED: DECEMBER 10, 2020
+LAST UPDATED: JANUARY 2023
 Online Privacy Policy

 Printer Friendly version (PDF)

+Download French version (PDF)

 Your privacy is important to us.
-This Online Privacy Policy explains how we collect, share, use, and protect information when you visit or use this online service and any other online services offered by the U.S. banking and non-banking affiliates and subsidiaries of Chase that link to or reference this policy (collectively, our “online services”).
+This Online Privacy Policy explains how we collect, share, use, and protect information when you visit or use this online service and any other online services offered by the U.S. and Canada banking and non-banking affiliates and subsidiaries of Chase that link to or reference this policy (collectively, our “online services”).
 This policy covers Chase’s many online services, including the Chase websites, Chase Mobile, and Chase-branded social media sites or pages, as well as any interactions you may have while viewing content provided through one of Chase’s digital advertising campaigns.

 As you review this Online Privacy Policy, here are a few general principles to keep in mind:

-Our online services are intended for a U.S. audience.
-If you visit or use one of our online services, your information may be transferred or processed in the United States.
-For non-U.S. online services, please review the privacy policy applicable to that service to understand how your information will be treated and safeguarded.
+Our online services linking to this notice are intended for a U.S. and Canadian audience.
+If you visit or use one of these online services, your information may be transferred or processed in the United States.
+For non-U.S. and non-Canadian online services, please review the privacy policy applicable to that service to understand how your information will be treated and safeguarded.
 With the exception of the Chase First Banking℠ program, our online services are not intended for children under 13.
 We do not knowingly collect personal information from children under 13 without parental consent.
 For details about our handling of children’s personal information in connection with Chase First Banking, please review our Children’s Privacy Policy.
 If you have a financial product or service with us, we will use and share any information that we collect from or about you in accordance with our U.S. Consumer Privacy Notice, which offers you certain choices with respect to the use and sharing of your personal information.
 If you are a California resident, you may have rights under the California Consumer Privacy Act.
-Learn more about your CCPA rights
+Learn more about your CCPA rights about your CCPA rights
-Chase Mobile and our social media sites or pages may have additional terms from this policy about the privacy of your information.
+Businesses in Canada can find additional information in the J.P.
+Morgan Canada Privacy Notice Merchants in the U.S. and Canada can find additional information in the Merchant Services' Privacy Statement Chase Mobile and our social media sites or pages may have additional terms from this policy about the privacy of your information.
 Please review the privacy policy for the specific online service you are using.
 If you have questions after reviewing this policy, please visit Frequently Asked Questions.
 Information we collect

 Personal Information

 When you visit or use our online services, we may collect personal information from or about you such as your name, email address, mailing address, telephone number(s), account numbers, limited location information (for example, a zip code to help you find a nearby ATM), user name and password.
 We may also collect payment card information, social security numbers, driver’s license numbers (or comparable) when you provide such information while using our online services and where we believe it is reasonably required for ordinary business purposes.

 Usage and Other Information

 In addition to the personal information described above, we may collect certain information about your use of our online services.
 For example, we may capture the IP address of the device you use to connect to the online service, the type of operating system and browser you use, and information about the site you came from, the parts of our online service you access, and the site you visit next.
 We or our third-party partners may also use cookies, web beacons or other technologies to collect and store other information about your visit to, or use of, our online services.
 In addition, we may later associate the usage and other information we collect online with personal information about you.

 Chase Mobile

 For your convenience, Chase offers you the ability to access some of our products and services through mobile applications and mobile-optimized websites (“Chase Mobile”).
 When you interact with us through Chase Mobile, we may collect information such as unique device identifiers for your mobile device, your screen resolution and other device settings, information about your location, and analytical information about how you use your mobile device.
 We may ask your permission before collecting certain information (such as precise geo-location information) through Chase Mobile.

 Additional Sources of Information

 We may also collect information about you from additional online and offline sources including from co-branded partner sites or commercially available third-party sources, such as credit reporting agencies.
 We may combine this information with the personal and other information we have collected about you under this Online Privacy Policy.

 Use of Information